 LipaMobile's Xuldime service is an integrated cashless platform for parents, school administrators, and school canteen vendors and suppliers to pay for school fees, supplies and services.
-The product is aimed at parents with no fixed earnings for whom lump sum payments of platform where parents can periodically load money and set payment dates for direct deposits into the school's bank account.
+The product is aimed at parents with no fixed earnings for whom lump sum payments of school fees can be difficult.
+It also offers a savings platform where parents can periodically load money and set payment dates for direct deposits into the school's bank account.

-LipaMobile received a grant from the GSMA Ecosystem Accelerator Innovation Fund in February 2018 to consolidate and expand the Xuldime service in Uganda, with a key focus on rural Uganda where most parents have low
+LipaMobile received a grant from the GSMA Ecosystem Accelerator Innovation Fund in February 2018 to consolidate and expand the Xuldime service in Uganda, with a key focus on rural Uganda where most parents have low incomes.